An Intergenerational Center

 - Interdisciplinary researchers and educators work together at an intergenerational site to advance knowledge across the lifespan ? truly improving lives through research, teaching and service.

 Why an Intergenerational Center?The concept of an Intergenerational Center has been supported by a number of university initiatives over the last few years (faculty survey, World Café visioning event, interdisciplinary faculty education/research planning group, etc.), dating back to the formation of a Governance Committee of top University leaders in 2010.
-Throughout this work, there was enthusiastic support for an Intergenerational Center as a university/community collaboration, which would offer a unique and wide array of benefits both to the participants at the Center, those across the wider neighborhood and community, and the collaborative partners who are committed to the creation of a center of excellence.
+Throughout this work, there was enthusiastic support for an Intergenerational Center as a university/community collaboration, which would offer a unique and wide array of benefits both to the participants at the Center, those across the wider neighborhood and community, and the collaborative partners who are committed to the creation of such a center.
 Some of the benefits include:

 - The provision of high quality care for older adults and children, enhanced by purposeful intergenerational programming, with a focus on improved quality of life.